VersatileFoundation/Japanese-Boost-Dojo-App/README.md

 # Japanese-Boost-Dojo-App
-The Official Desktop App For The Hiragana Dojo Website.
+The Official Desktop App For The Japanese Boost Dojo Website.